 Concord professors are adept at generating lively debate and discussion through the synchronous seminar system.
 Some students have found it to be a more engaging experience than they had in their traditional classrooms.

 To add more convenience and flexibility, all classes are archived.
 If you miss a class, or want to review the discussion, you can access past classes through the platform.

 We know that some students want more help or practice than they can get through their courses.
 To support additional individual or group study, Concord Law School has developed the Academic Resource Center, which includes a pool of practice questions and study resources organized by year of study.
 But we don’t expect you to just do it all on your own.
 Concord’s faculty and staff work with you to help you achieve your goals.

 For our JD students, who will be taking the First Year Law Students’ Exam, or FYLSE, and, after graduation, the California Bar Exam, we have programs designed specifically to help prepare you for these exams.
-Professor Steve Bracci, who has spent decades preparing thousands of students for these regulatory exams, conducts a three-month prep program called Concord First, which culminates in an in-person review weekend just prior to the administration of the FYLSE in the southern California location.
+Professor Steve Bracci, who has spent decades preparing thousands of students for these regulatory exams, conducts a three-month prep program called First-Year Intensive (FYI), which culminates in an in-person review weekend just prior to the administration of the FYLSE in the southern California location.
 Then, in JD students’ final year, they will take Professor Bracci’s Capstone course, which is a year-long course designed to reinforce the skills and knowledge needed for the California Bar Exam.